Vidicon/ES6/adc/readme.md

 - Wait for an A/D interrupt signal from AD_IRQ (see, or poll the raw interrupt bit 7 in the SIC1_RSR register to determine when the conversion is complete.
 - Read the conversion result in the ADC_VALUE register, which will also clear the ADC_INT interrupt.

 If ADC_VALUE isn't read out the AD_STROBE bit will not be reset, this will cause an infinite loop in the kernel because the interrupt wil be continously generated.
-The image below shows the infinate loop.
+The image below shows the infinite loop.

 ![NOREADREG](img/NoReadReg.PNG)